michellemayes/heb-grocery-agent/README.md

 ## Privacy & Terms

-- This extension operates entirely in your browser and doesn't send data to any external servers
+- This extension operates entirely in your browser
-- All shopping is performed using your own HEB.com session
+- All data is stored locally on your device
+- API keys (if used) are only sent to your chosen AI provider
+- No tracking, analytics, or data collection
+- See [PRIVACY.md](PRIVACY.md) for full privacy policy
-- Use this extension responsibly and in accordance with HEB's Terms of Service
+- Use responsibly and in accordance with HEB's Terms of Service
 - The extension is provided as-is with no warranties

 ## License